cyriljchan/TheOdinProject/README.md

-# TheOdinProject
+# TheOdinProjectExercises
-Projects and Exercises created by following The Odin Project Curriculum
+Exercises created by following The Odin Project Curriculum